The World Tree

 In a world of magic and miracles, Yggdrasil the ash tree holds all of creation in its roots and branches.
 Odin the Allfather hangs upside down from the great tree, waiting for wisdom to come.
 But what happens when the ash tree falls sick?

-Ash is one of our commonest trees, bringing many gifts: timber, fuel, tools, inspiration and protection.
-Now ash dieback is on the march through our countryside, and in ten years’ time most of our ash trees will be lost.
+Ash is one of our most beloved trees, bringing many gifts: timber, fuel, tools, inspiration and protection.
+Now ash dieback is on the march through our countryside, and in ten years’ time most of our ash trees will be gone.

 Out beyond ideas of wrong-doing and right-doing, there is a field.
 I’ll meet you there.

 The Tangle of the Commons tells the story of the British landscape and our relationship with the wild things around us, seen and unseen.
 Who really owns this place – and what happens if humans push things too far?

 Here are some of the old tales, laced with history, ecology and a hefty dose of the ridiculous, to provoke thought and inspiration about the land we usually take so much for granted.
 Expect malevolent fairies, dastardly robber kings, slimy boggarts and a particularly disgruntled wild pig.